FredHutch/sas7bdat-specification/sas7bdat.rst

 When the encoding is unspecified, the file uses the encoding of the SAS session that produced it (usually Windows-1252).

-Page Sequence Number
+Page Number Sequence
 ++++++++++++++++++++

 Following the header, the content of a SAS7BDAT file is chunked into pages of a constant size (PL_ bytes).
-Each of these pages has a unique four-byte integer, which acts as a page sequence number.
+Each of these pages has a unique four-byte integer, which acts as a page number.
-Instead of starting at page 1 and incrementing from there, the page sequence numbers start at a seemingly random number and then "increment" in a well-defined, nonlinear manner.
+Instead of starting at page 1 and incrementing from there, the page number sequence start at a seemingly random number and then "increments" in a well-defined, nonlinear manner.

 The sequence is simply the bitwise exclusive or (XOR) of the first value in the sequence with the zero-based index of the page.
-For example, if the page sequence starts with x2A, then the sequence increments as x2A, x2B, x28, x29, x3A, x3B, x38, x39, x0A, xAB, and so on.
+For example, if the page sequence starts with x2A, then the sequence is (x2A, x2B, x28, x29, x3A, x3B, x38, x39, x0A, xAB, ...).
 This is because x2A XOR 0 = x2A, x2A XOR 1 = x2B, x2A XOR 2 = x28, and so on.

 The simplest page sequence starts with 0 and increments as a normal 32-bit number.